 Here is a link to the full list of questions that was used by the researchers.

 You could also try this method on people that you have known for a long time already.
-If you haven’t previously had these kind of conversations, this method will help your existing friendships grow stronger.
+If you haven’t previously had these kinds of conversations, this method will help your existing friendships grow stronger.